Flood Insurance - the How's and Why's

 Most insurance policies do not cover flood damage.
 To benefit our citizens, the County participates in the National Flood Insurance Program (NFIP).
 This program makes federally-backed flood insurance available for eligible buildings, whether they are in the floodplain or not.
 The County's participation in the

 Community Rating System brings many benefits to County residents.
 This includes flood insurance premium savings.
 Flood insurance covers losses caused by flooding and local drainage problems.
 See below for more information.
-It is important to note that there is a 30 day waiting period after obtaining flood insurance before the policy takes effect.
+It is important to note that there is a 30-day waiting period after obtaining flood insurance before the policy takes effect.
 Act now to make sure you're covered in time!

-Flood insurance coverage.
 This information is provided from

 FEMA's FloodSmart Program.
 Talk to your licensed insurance agent about what is and isn't covered by your policy.
 Your flood-damaged contents are not covered by a building/structure flood policy.
 To cover your belongings or contents within a building, you'll need to add contents coverage.
 There is always a separate deductible for both policies.